The TCS NQT Exam Structure, Explained Section by Section

 1. Diagnose.
 Take a full-length mock to find your weakest section.
 A dedicated TCS NQT mock test built to the current pattern is the fastest way to get an honest baseline.

 2. Fix the foundation sections.
-Numerical, verbal and reasoning respond quickly to daily tagged practice.
+Numerical, verbal and reasoning respond quickly to daily topic-wise practice.
 Give them the first few weeks.

 3. Build coding speed.
 Solve programming problems every day, and practise writing code that passes test cases under time pressure, not just on paper.